 To culminate the MDA program, your Master’s thesis will center on an issue of your choice, including one deriving from your current employment if desired.
 The project should include a review of relevant literature, an original argument and advanced analysis of the issue, demonstrating mastery of skills from your coursework through identification, analyzing, and presenting key decisions that must be made to address your topic.
-You will begin applying the skills you learn to your topic in your coursework through a series of applied assignments, with the last five months of the program dedicated to conducting research and completing your thesis under the tutelage of your thesis advisor and with feedback from an external expert.
+You will begin applying the skills you learn to your topic in your coursework through a series of applied assignments, with the last five months of the program dedicated to conducting any necessary research and completing your thesis under the tutelage of your thesis advisor and with feedback from an external expert.
 (4 units)

 Fill out the form to receive Minerva updates